+Higher education and college programs begin in the thirteenth year of school, when the student is 17 or 18 years old or older.
+A two-year university offers an associate's degree as well as certificates, while a four-year college or university offers a bachelor's degree.
 Most college applicants are high school seniors, and most college application tips are aimed at them.
 When selecting a community college for a transfer degree, make sure that it is regionally accredited and that you check with the 4-year college you want to attend after you graduate to ensure that the credits you earn through your associate's degree are transferred.

+Regionally accredited colleges and universities (which include most major colleges and universities in the United States) generally only accept transfer credits from other regionally accredited colleges and institutions.
 Some students may be a better fit for colleges or universities, depending on their goals and preferences.
 After high school, if you're in post-secondary school, most people will refer to you as a college student, regardless of whether you're attending a college or university.
 If you are interested in learning more about the difference between a university, a community college and a junior university, check out the U. S.